mozilla-services/heka/docs/source/configuration.rst

 - index (string):
     Name of the ES index into which the messages will be inserted.
     If Field Name|Type|Hostname|Pid|UUID|Logger|EnvVersion|Severity
-    are placed between within a %{}, it will be interpolated to it's Field value.
+    are placed between within a %{}, it will be interpolated to its Field value.
     Defaults to "heka-%{2006.01.02}".
 - type_name (string):
     Name of ES record type to create.
 Defaults to "message".
     If Field Name|Type|Hostname|Pid|UUID|Logger|EnvVersion|Severity
-    are placed between within a %{}, it will be interpolated to it's Field value.
+    are placed between within a %{}, it will be interpolated to its Field value.
 - flush_interval (int):
     Interval at which accumulated messages should be bulk indexed into ElasticSearch, in milliseconds.
 Defaults to 1000 (i.e. one second).